genfuture/emailspamclassifier/README.md

 - **Community Contributors**: Growing open-source community
 - **Real-world Deployments**: Protecting users worldwide

-### Success Stories
-*"This classifier caught a sophisticated phishing campaign that our existing filter missed.
-The community-driven approach keeps us ahead of attackers."* - Security Researcher

-## 📜 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 📞 Support & Contact

 - **info**: g.prem2349@gmail.com